smart-data-models/dataModel.Parking/ParkingGroup/doc/spec_ES.md

           required:
             - type
             - coordinates
-          title: 'GeoJSON MultiPolygon'
+          title: GeoJSON MultiPolygon
           type: object
       x-ngsi:
         type: GeoProperty
     maximumAllowedHeight:
-      description: 'Maximum allowed height for vehicles.
-Applications _SHOULD_ inspect the value of this property at parent''s level if it is not defined.'
+      description: Maximum allowed height for vehicles.
+Applications _SHOULD_ inspect the value of this property at parent's level if it is not defined.
       exclusiveMinimum: true
       minimum: 0
       type: number